 Irrigation Technology Advances

-New irrigation technology is regularly revealed as environmental needs continue to change and the U.S. takes a harder look at water consumption.
+New technology is regularly revealed as environmental needs change and the U.S. takes a harder look at water consumption.
 Farmers already control their irrigation systems with full-color touchscreen displays, one of a number of advanced irrigation controller technology options.
-Irrigation apps are also available to maximize water use.
+Apps are also available to maximize water use.

 A University of Missouri smart app can advise Missouri farmers on when to irrigate.
-The app uses weather conditions based on field location, evapotranspiration estimates, and NRCS soil mapping and texture data to help farmers do a better job of managing moisture.
+To help farmers do a better job of managing moisture, the app uses weather conditions based on field location, evapotranspiration estimates, and NRCS soil mapping and texture data.

-Illinois struggled greatly with a lack of water in the summer of 2012 and farmers saw the direct hit as yields plummeted due to a dire need for moisture.
+In the summer of 2012, Illinois struggled greatly with a lack of water.
+Farmers saw the direct hit as yields plummeted due to a dire need for moisture.
 One Illinois farmer yielded just 50 bushels per acre on one plot but harvested 190-bushel corn on a plot just 20 miles away that received .4 inches more rain.
 That farmer, along with many other Illinois producers, invested in an irrigation system to combat seasonal shortages after 2012.

-Irrigation water use regulation has lots of room for improvement—particularly in Illinois.
-Only in 2015, when it became required, did Illinois farmers start reporting irrigation use.
-The state has no water-use restrictions, no laws in place for future groundwater conflicts, and no restrictions on irrigation system installations.
-Only half of the total irrigation use is actually reported, as of 2017.
+Irrigation water application regulation has lots of room for improvement—particularly in Illinois.
+Only in 2015, when it became required, did Illinois farmers start reporting water use on irrigated land.
+The state has no water-use restrictions, no laws in place for future groundwater conflicts, and no restrictions on new system installations.
+Only half of the total use is actually reported, as of 2017.

 Reducing Water Use

-Drought and water shortages have farmers and consumers alike looking for ways to conserve water.
-While some farmers are facing low aquifers and others have hard limits on what is allowed legally, water conservation is constantly being studied and implemented on U.S. operations.
+Drought and water shortages have farmers and consumers alike looking for ways to conserve the water supply.
+While some farmers are facing low aquifers and others have hard limits on what is allowed legally, water conservation is constantly being studied and implemented on United States operations.

 Fertigation and Chemigation

 Irrigation systems are more than just water-delivery systems for plants.
 The advanced systems can also be a critical tool in farmers’ nutrient management plans.
-Fertigation injects fertilizers, soil amendments, and water soluble products into an irrigation system.
-Chemigation is the specific injection of chemicals into an irrigation system.
+Fertigation injects fertilizers, soil amendments, and water soluble products into an irrigation system while chemigation injects chemicals.
 Today, farmers can use efficient variable-rate fertigation systems.